 - Contribute to the reduction of injuries and related deaths

 - Facilitate national and international comparisons of injuries

-- Increase awareness of injury as a public health challenge in Canada and support injury-related research
+- Increase awareness of injury as a public health challenge in Canada

-- The NTR Minimum Data Set (NTR MDS) includes demographic, diagnostic and procedural information on all admissions to acute care hospitals in Canada because of injury.
+- The NTR Minimum Data Set (NTR MDS) included demographic, diagnostic and procedural information on all admissions to acute care hospitals in Canada because of injury.
 This data set will continue to be available through the Discharge Abstract Database (DAD) and Hospital Morbidity Database (HMDB) following the NTR closure on March 31, 2014.